simonsobs/SOLikeT/README.rst

 Developing SOLikeT Theories and Likelihoods
 ===========================================

-If you wish to develop your own Theory and Likelihood codes for use in SOLikeT please see the detailed instructions on the `Contribution Guidelines <docs/developers.rst>`_ page.
+If you wish to develop your own Theory and Likelihood codes for use in SOLikeT please see the detailed instructions on the `Developer Guidelines <docs/developers.rst>`_ page.

 Running Tests
 =============